adamclerk/deck/DOCS.md

 ```go
 func Decks(count int) func(*Options)
 ```
-Decks is a funcational option used to create a shoe with multiple decks.
+Decks is a functional option used to create a shoe with multiple decks.

 #### func  Empty